AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

     [Follow these instructions first](./install-wsl2.md).

 You will [install GitKraken as a Linux application](https://help.gitkraken.com/gitkraken-client/how-to-install/#deb) into the WSL2 side of your computer.
+Note that installing GitKraken will also provide you with Git itself.

 All of the following installation steps are commands that you should run in the Ubuntu app.

 1. To begin, open the Ubuntu app and run this command: